consult.el - Consulting completing-read

 consult-preview-keyKeys which triggers preview

-consult-preview-allowed-hooksList of ‘find-file’ hooks to enable during preview
+consult-preview-allowed-hooksList of hooks to allow during preview

 consult-preview-excluded-filesRegexps matched against file names during preview